Washington honors Alaska’s fiery, tireless defender in House | Times Leader

 By KEVIN FREKING

-WASHINGTON (AP) — Tugboat captain, teacher, gold prospector and longest-serving Republican in the history of the House.
-The late Rep. Don Young is being remembered for all of that and more as the country pays its respects to the only congressman Alaska has had for nearly a half-century.
+WASHINGTON (AP) — Congressional leaders on Tuesday hailed the late Republican Rep. Don Young, the only congressman Alaska has known for nearly the last half-century, as a gruff but pragmatic lawmaker who got things done for his constituents.

-Young to Alaska earlier this month.
+Young was the longest-serving Republican in the history of the House.
+He to Alaska earlier this month.
 He was 88.
-Former colleagues will honor him at midday Tuesday as he joins the select few chosen to lie in state at the Capitol.
+Former colleagues honored him Tuesday as he joined a select few chosen to lie in state at the Capitol.
 President Joe Biden is expected to pay his respects in the afternoon.

+“His absence will leave Congress less colorful and certainly less punctual but his legacy will live on,” said House Minority Leader Kevin McCarthy, who credited Young with sponsoring 123 bills that became law.

-While his legislative accomplishments were significant, he is also remembered for a personality that could be as rough as the Alaska tundra that helped shape his political views.
+While his legislative accomplishments were significant, he is also remembered for a personality that could be as rough as the Alaska wilderness that helped shape his political views.

-“He was colorful — as colorful as they come.
-He could be tough; he could be gruff; he could be very feisty, but he was also warm, engaging.
-He was charming, but, most of all, he was passionate,” Sen. Lisa Murkowski, R-Alaska, said from the Senate floor last week.
+“He was as colorful as they came,” said Sen. Lisa Murkowski, R-Alaska.
+“He was tough, but he was loyal.”

+House Speaker Nancy Pelosi described Young as an institution who was a “dogged, determined champion for Alaska in the House.”
+She said that despite their political differences, many Democrats enjoyed a close friendship with Young.

 Young had some close races, but many were landslides.
 He won his latest reelection bid with 54.4% of the vote and was intent on winning reelection this November to a 26th term.